jeremytammik/tbc/a/1466_split_button_opt.md

-In the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api/bd-p/160) thread on using [a StackButton as a PushButton with options](http://forums.autodesk.com/t5/revit-api/a-stackbutton-can-be-a-pushbutton-with-options/td-p/6530274), Allan [aksaks](http://forums.autodesk.com/t5/user/viewprofilepage/user-id/540057) Seidel recently proposed a neat UI trick, saying:
+In the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api/bd-p/160) thread on using [a StackButton as a PushButton with options](http://forums.autodesk.com/t5/revit-api/a-stackbutton-can-be-a-pushbutton-with-options/td-p/6530274), [Allan 'aksaks' Seidel](http://wmtao.com) recently proposed a neat UI trick, saying:

 Perhaps this idea might be usable for others.